awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

 ```

 If you previously downloaded this image and ran the `amazon/amazon-ec2-metadata-mock` container on your device, make sure you remove this image from the device under test before you run the qualification tests\.

+### Failed to read credential<a name="failed-to-read-credential-windows"></a>

+When testing Windows devices, you might encounter the `Failed to read credential` error in the `greengrass.log` file if the user that you use to connect to the device under test is not set up in the credential manager on that device\.

+To resolve this error, configure the user and password for the IDT user in the credential manager on the device under test\.
+This is the same user and password that you specify in the [`device.json` file](set-config.md#device-config)\.

+For more information, see [Configure user credentials for Windows devices](device-config-setup.md#configure-windows-user-for-idt)\.

+### Invalid signature exception<a name="invalid-signature-exception-lambda"></a>

+When you run Lambda qualification tests, you might encounter the `invalidsignatureexception` error if your IDT host machine experiences network access issues\.
+Reset your router and run the tests again\.

 ### Machine learning qualification errors<a name="machine-learning-qualification-failure"></a>